cran/hstats/README.md

 ### XGBoost

-Also here, mind the `reshape = TRUE` sent to the prediction function.
+Mind the `reshape = TRUE` sent to the prediction function.

 ```r
 library(xgboost)